Notes on Randomized Algorithms: Locality-sensitive hashing

 These are useful if $p_1 > p_2$ and $r_1 < r_2$; that is, we are more likely to hash inputs together if they are closer.
 Ideally, we can choose $r_1$ and $r_2$ to build $ε$-PLEB data structures for a range of radii sufficient to do binary search as described above (or build a ring-cover tree if we are doing it right).
 For the moment, we will aim for an $(r_1,r_2)$-PLEB data structure, which returns a point within $r_1$ with high probability if one exists, and never returns a point farther away than $r_2$.

-There is some similarity between locality-sensitive hashing and a more general dimension-reduction technique known as the \concept{Johnson-Lindenstrauss lemma}~\cite{JohnsonL1984}; this says that projecting $n$ points in a high-dimensional space to $O(ε^{-2} \log n)$ dimensions using an appropriate random matrix preserves $\ell_2$ distances between the points to within relative error $ε$ (in fact, even a random matrix with $\pm 1$ entries is enough~\cite{Achlioptas2003}).
+There is some similarity between locality-sensitive hashing and a more general dimension-reduction technique known as the \concept{Johnson-Lindenstrauss lemma}~\cite{JohnsonL1984}; this says that projecting $n$ points in a high-dimensional space to $O(ε^{-2} \log n)$ dimensions using an appropriate random matrix preserves $\ell_2$ distances between the points to within relative error $ε$ (in fact, even a random matrix with entries in $\Set{-1,0,+1}$ is enough~\cite{Achlioptas2003}).
 Unfortunately, dimension reduction by itself is not enough to solve approximate nearest neighbors in sublinear time, because we may still need to search a number of boxes exponential in $O(ε^{-2} \log n)$, which will be polynomial in $n$.
+But we'll look at the Johnson-Lindenstrauss lemma and its many other applications more closely in Chapter~\ref{chapter-dimension-reduction}.

-\subsubsection{Constructing an \texorpdfstring{$(r_1,r_2)$}{(r1,r2)}-PLEB}
+\subsection{Constructing an \texorpdfstring{$(r_1,r_2)$}{(r1,r2)}-PLEB}

 The first trick is to amplify the difference between $p_1$ and $p_2$ so that we can find a point within $r_1$ of our query point $q$ if one exists.
 This is done in three stages: First, we concatenate multiple hash functions to drive the probability that distant points hash together down until we get few collisions: the idea here is that we are taking the AND of the events that we get collisions in the original hash function.
 Second, we hash our query point and target points multiple times to bring the probability that nearby points hash together up: this is an OR.
 Finally, we iterate the procedure to drive down any remaining probability of failure below a target probability $δ$: another AND.